 I’ve been through a lot in my life, but strongly believe in moving forward and turning negatives into positives.
 I am happy to answer any questions about me that you might have.

 Q: Why choose Personal Consulting over Professional Licensed Therapy?

 A: I offer an alternative to traditional sex therapy.
 I’ve had many clients tell me they have achieved bigger breakthroughs meeting with me once or twice than they’ve had after spending months or years working with their professional therapist.
-They don’t feel comfortable discussing sex and related intimate issues with their therapist, and would rather speak with someone who is more on their level and will not judge them.
-Traditional therapy certainly has its place, but is not always the most effective way to address problems.
+They don’t feel comfortable discussing sex and related intimate issues with their therapist, and would rather speak with someone who is more on their level and not judge them.
+Traditional therapy certainly has its place, but it’s not the only way to address problems.

 Social critic Barbara Ehrenreich offers an interesting take: “What therapy aims to achieve is not health, but compliance to social norms.”

 I encourage people to think outside the cage.
 So many people put themselves in self-imposed cages – at work, at home – then feel miserable and end up on anti-depressants.